atomrab/utdigitalantiquity/f25_syll.md

 # List of readings by date for Fall 2025 iteration of "Digital Approaches to Classical Antiquity"

+see also [our course Zotero library](https://www.zotero.org/groups/2362535/digital_approaches_to_classical_antiquity) for a more complete set of references

 ## Week 2: What is/are Digital Humanities, anyway?

 1. [Brennan, Timothy.
 2017.
 “The digital humanities bust”. *The Chronicle of Higher Education*, https://www.chronicle.com/article/The-Digital-Humanities-Bust/241424](https://www.chronicle.com/article/The-Digital-Humanities-Bust/241424)